HerveAbdi/data4PCCAR/README.md

 a bootstrap distribution of eigenvalues for a given (rectangular) matrix.

+### Boot4CCA

+creates a Bootstrap Cube for CCA (Canonical Correlation Analysis):
+Creates Bootstrap Cubes for the I and J sets of a CCA obtained from bootstraping the rows of the two data-tables used for CCA.
+Companion function of  `tepCCA`.

 ### Boot4PLSC

 creates a Bootstrap Cube for PLSC (partial least square correlation):